oSoWoSo/disroot-howto/pages/10.DisHub/04.Permissions/docs.en.md

 - **Can write to my wiki pages.**

-This determines who can edit your wifi.
+This determines who can edit your WiFi.
 This is useful for wikis with multiple editors.

 - **Can post on my channel (wall) page.**